 “In the midst of every crisis lies great opportunity.”

 We are sure you are wondering how a crisis can be an opportunity.
 Well, read on to understand

-Financial markets often forward looking.
+Financial markets are often forward-looking.
 The stock market growth during the pandemic is the best example.
 The markets bottomed out in March globally due to rising COVID-19 cases.
 However, they soon rebounded, doing exceptionally well during the year.

 Crisis during the last 25 years

-Among the several events that had far-reaching effects were the Russian crisis, the Asian crisis, the global financial crisis, the dot com bubble in 2000, the World Trade Centre attack in 2001.
+Among the several events that had far-reaching effects were the Russian, Asian, global financial, dot com bubble in 2000, and the World Trade Centre attacks in 2001.

 Each of these events was a cause that led to steep market crashes.
 However, while people were reeling under these issues, the stock market delivered stellar returns over the years.
-Moreover, there is a strong evidence of equities outperforming other assets globally across time.
+Moreover, there is strong evidence of equities outperforming other assets globally.